 - Compensation to make up for the inconvenience

-Remember to ask airline representatives about these things if your plans change.
-They must inform you about your rights when there’s a significant delay or cancellation.
+Remember to ask airline workers about these things if your plans change.
+They have to inform you about your rights when there’s a significant delay or cancellation.

 Sky Express Flight Delay Compensation

-Delays with flights from Sky Express can be very frustrating.
-However there’s a silver lining: if you’re stuck waiting for more than three hours owing to the airline’s fault, you might be able to get some compensation.
+Travel setbacks from Sky Express can be really annoying.
+However there’s a bright side: if you’re stuck waiting for more than three hours owing to the airline’s fault, you might be able to get some compensation.

 Regulations in the UK and EU are on your side.
-You could receive up to €600 per person.
-What matters is when you reach your destination, not when you leave.
-So pay attention to your arrival time if you want to seek flight delay compensation.
+You could be eligible for up to €600 per person.
+What counts is when you land, not when you depart.
+So keep an eye on your arrival time if you want to seek flight delay compensation.

-How much you get depends on how far you’re flying.
-A brief trip won’t yield as much as a long one, even if they’re both delayed equally.
+How much you get depends on the length of your journey.
+A brief trip won’t get you as much money as a longer flight, even if they’re both delayed equally.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |